 2.4 Prohibited Conduct Not on University Property

-The university may discipline a student for acts of prohibited conduct committed outside of university property which, in the university’s discretion, may adversely affect the university community and/or the pursuit of its’ objectives.
+The university may discipline a student for acts of prohibited conduct committed outside of university property which, in the university’s discretion, may adversely affect the university community and/or the pursuit of its objectives.
 When NDSU becomes aware of alleged code violations through law enforcement or other third party reports, the university may pursue charges under this code against all NDSU students identified on such reports.

 2.5 Tri-College Policies